Note: This blog post was initially published in 2011 and till date (2017) nothing has changed. Here’s a comment from the Facebook posted recently:

 Do the right thing, do it the right way.
 Every single greedy offense done elsewhere affects each and every immigrant and non immigrant’s life’s in the USA.
 Change of rules, laws etc. Doesn’t get better but just get worse.
 Hence be aware and Spread the awareness.

-Following a series of posts about US admission consultancies was inspired from the following comment:
+Following a series of posts about the US admission consultancies were inspired from the following comment:

 I belong to Pharma faculty (M. Pharm) and going to appear for GRE in June month, applying for spring semester.
 Now seriously, I have a great doubt regarding my admission, because some private GRE coaching centers tell that they will guarantee admission at any cost if we pay them the required amount.
 Seriously now, is there any problem for all the other students applying for admission, so that individually applying student quota may become reduced, because of these private sectors?

 U.S. Education Consultancies Business Model

 First, you have to understand US admission consultancies (or Education Agents) are just a business like any other companies.
 They are people and they have to make profits and they are there to make money.
 What differentiates good companies from bad is based on the type of service they provide and their business model.